DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/workloads/create-job.md

 3. Enter or paste the YAML file prepared in advance, click __OK__ to complete the creation.

     ![Confirm](../images/job09.png)

-???note "Click to view the complete YAML"
+??? note "Click to view the complete YAML"

     ```yaml
     kind: Job